Deeprudra04/PROJECT_2/README.md

+# 👋 Hi there, I'm Deep Rudra!

+🎓 I'm a passionate Electronics and Communication Engineering student from Kalyani Government Engineering College.
+I am an engineering student who loves technology and new ideas.
+I have practical experience in areas like embedded systems, robotics, chip design, and machine learning.
+I enjoy working on challenging projects where I can use my skills to solve real problems.
+I am always eager to learn new things and keep up with the latest technologies.
+I want to be a valuable part of a company by bringing energy, creativity, and teamwork to every project

+🔧 I love building intelligent hardware and software systems that can solve real-world problems.
+From autonomous drones navigating Mars-like terrains to AI-powered security systems, I’m constantly working on exciting, hands-on innovations.
 # 🎨 Air Canvas Drawing Tool (Color Marker-Based Virtual Whiteboard)

 This is a computer vision-based air drawing tool that allows users to draw on a virtual whiteboard using colored markers tracked in real-time via a webcam.
 It uses OpenCV and NumPy to detect the position of a colored object (marker) and translate its motion into drawn lines on a canvas.
 The GUI includes color selection and a "Clear" button to reset the canvas.